What dangers does modernization pose against homeliness

 The individual at the center

-'So how do you deal with it?' you must be asking.
+'So how do you deal with that?' you must be asking.

-Well, the best way to deal with increased individualism, which harms your family bonding, is to grant some boost to the opposite value - collectivism.
+Well, the best way to deal with increased individualism, which harms your family bonding, is to grant some boost to the opposite theory/value - collectivism.

-Try to grant a unique value to your family collective as a whole, as opposed to the individual existence of each family member on his own.
+Try to offer a unique value to your family collective as a whole, as opposed to the individual existence of each family member on his own.

 In such a family approach, family members prioritize mutual appreciation for each other and often make decisions for the whole family rather than the individual.
 If you choose this approach, mutual support and loyalty will be a significant part of your family's core values.